 Now that you know the rules, it’s time to start taking your marketing efforts to the next level.

 Do you have consistent email communication going out to your clients and prospects on a regular basis?
-Do you have segmented lists in your CRM and email system that allow you to target and direct content to specific clients who tick certain boxes?
+Do you have segmented lists in your CRM and email system that allows you to target and direct content to specific clients who tick certain boxes?

 Making sure you have your email marketing machine in place can take time, but it is worth the investment.